iamyounix/msimagb460_tomahawk/README.md

 ## Introduction

 This is my current EFI clone that I built according to my hardware.
 Feel free to read my content.
 If you have a similar build but different settings, you might consider checking this out.
-Before read, below is the best way to checkout the latest OpenCore guide and news
+Before read, below is the best way to checkout the latest OpenCore guide and news.

 - [Dortania](https://dortania.github.io/OpenCore-Install-Guide/) "Getting Started"
 - Checkout latest [post](https://dortania.github.io), news and update directly from developer

+> **Reminder**: Since I only boot Linux and macOS, my ACPI code would be less (lack of `Else," numerous OS `Zero` and `0xFF` methods).
+This will result in issues with Windows.
+If you need help dual- or multiple-booting other operating systems, especially Windows, please get in touch with me.

 ### Devices

 - 400 Series Chipset Family SATA AHCI Controller